How our obsession with SEO fills the internet with garbage

-Granted, my friend was in a bad mood, but there’s a serious underlying point: if you’re in the information-access business, as Google is – the business of making information more easily available to people (while learning about them and selling that data to advertisers) – would you prefer sites that have been ‘SEOed’ into meaningless garbage to make them more attractive to your service?
+Granted, my friend was in a bad mood, but there’s a serious underlying point: if you’re in the information-access business, as Google is – the business of making information more easily available (while learning about readers and selling that data to advertisers) – would you prefer sites that have been ‘SEOed’ into meaningless garbage to make them more attractive to your service?
 Or would you give greater weight to stories that are genuine, accurate, and stick to the point?

 Go on: have a guess.

 The only SEO advice you need

 Now, of course it’s possible to make websites more visible to search engines by being clear and precise, rather than woolly and obscure.
 So I’ll take a leaf out of that SEO salesman’s book by giving you some in-depth SEO consultancy of my own, even though you haven’t asked for it:-